kellenks/WLreports/README.md

 - That's it!

 ### Notes
 - The twin_data and clinic_data CSV files are empty and are included only for presentation purposes.
-For first time use, delete then drop files given over email.
+For first time use, delete then drop files in Lab resources folder.
 - Add folder to desktop by clicking greed "Code" button on upper-right and downloading zip.
 Then unzip and save to desktop.